to OVER() Clause:

 FROM Sales;

-The DENSE_RANK() function is then assigned to a new column named SalesRank, which displays the calculated rank for each salesperson in descending order of their sales.
+The DENSE_RANK() function is assigned to a new column named SalesRank, which displays the calculated rank for each salesperson in descending order of their sales.
 The rank produced by the DENSE_RANK() function is useful because it provides a unique rank to each value in a group while skipping over any gaps created by ties in values such as repeated data points or groups.

-Example 3: OVER(PARTITION BY):
+Example 3: OVER(PARTITION BY)

 For instance, suppose we have a sales table with columns ID, Date, Salesperson, and SaleAmount, and we want to find the highest daily sales for each salesperson: